Accreditation

 • Begin developing the assessment plan for the next three-year cycle.

-Xitracs.
 Assessment Plans and Reports are submitted through Xitracs.
-The following documents provide guidance on how to use and navigate Xitracs.
+The following Xitracs Assessment Training documents provide step-by-step screenshots and videos of submitting materials in this system.

 The following assessment resources address various aspects of assessment that you may also find helpful.